rlpowell/todo-text-stuff/README.md

 to your crontab, to run once a day.

-Every entry that matches the current day or previous days after `.ice_recur_completed` was last touched will be added, as long as there is no other entry with the same text content.
+Every entry that matches the current day or previous days after `.ice_recur_completed` was last touched (ran) will be added, as long as there is no other entry with the same text content.
+By default, priority, creation date, completion date, due date, threshold date, and notes are ignored when matching the entry in `ice_recur.txt` to the `todo.txt` file.
+There are command line options to ignore project and context, as well.

-Comments can be added to the file using `#` but `ice_recur.txt` can contain no blank lines between entries or the script won't execute properly.
+Comments can be added to the file using `#`.

 #### Recurrence Format (`ice_recur.txt`)